Close Menu

 Further analysis showed that the extinct species shared some similarities with its modern relatives.
 The scientists examined the Elasmotherium’s teeth and were able to compare the carbon and nitrogen isotopes found there with a variety of plant species.

 They were able to confirm that the Siberian beast grazed on tough, dry grasses—just like rhinos.
-For this reason, the researchers argues that the rise of humans likely did not lead to the rhino’s extinction.
+For this reason, the researchers argue that the rise of humans likely did not lead to the rhino’s extinction.
 Rather, the rhino’s specialized grazing diet mixed with climate change was a more likely cause.

 Reference: